sudeeprp/default-coding/modeling-needed-capabilities.md

 ![storeowner](images/store-owner.png "store-owner")
 `Exercise: Make a representation of customer need`

+The customer needs
+- count record per day of week
+- what visitors are buying
+- well maintained inventory

+for ensuring well-stocked store with fresh supplies

-The customer needs .... for .....
+The customer needs

+- billing counters & billing personel
+- real time data
+- fast track counters
+- access to goods
+- product mix (prediction/analytics)
+- clear labeling (price, expiry)

+for ensuring quick service

+It needs to be accurate +/- 5%

+It needs to be robust in all scenarios (day/night, power)

-It needs to be ....
+It needs to be transparent = inform customer of any failure / failover

 ---

 ![operations](images/operations.png)
 `Exercise: Make a representation of installation`

-Operations need .... for .....
+Operations need

+- plan timing
+- location / address
+- positioning
+- tools - hardware + software

+for quick installation and commissioning

+It needs to have passed a trial run

+It needs to have a verification mechanism

 ---

 ![developers](images/developers.png)
 `Exercise: Make a representation of installation for developers`

+The implementation needs to

+be flexible / portable

+for compatibility

+---

+The implementation needs to

+be architected with strong alignment between customer need and platform

+for reusing existing software (COTS)

+---

-The implementation needs to .... for .....
+The implementation needs to

+have a good interface + logging

+for quick trouble-shooting

+It needs to be clear, concise...

 ---